stefanos-86/ImageMemTest/README.md

 The tool is targeted to "novice" users (not to other developers or technicians).
 Nevertheless it must be programmable (within limits) to let them implement different kind of experiments or to vary the experiments parameters.
-A GUI would be too costly to implement, a whole domain language to complex to use.
+A GUI would be too costly to implement, a whole domain language too complex to use.

 The compromise is to allow writing simple commands in text file.
 To further keep the implementation simple, those commands are... constructors.
 Each command corresponds to a class, it can be "fed" to eval()